mediaintegration/twiddlepy/README.md

-# twiddle
+# twiddlepy

-`twiddle` is a Python library designed for end-to-end extract, transform and load pipline (or ETL for short).
+`twiddlepy` is a Python library designed for end-to-end extract, transform and load pipline (or ETL for short).
 Using a mapper file, and optional functions your data can be transformed into a better suited format.

 ## Features